ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 * Allowed to be actualised, with a business step having an input of ALLOWS, through a decision step.
 Such a step may be actualised, depending on a decision made elsewhere.

 Potential states result from the parsing of routes and associated logic.

+Multiple parse passes are required in order to successfully parse a route whose source is an AND or an OR step.
+A route is only available to be successfully parsed when all inbound routes to its source step have been successfully parsed.
+Both AND and OR steps have two inbound routes: both are required to be successfully parsed before the outbound route can be successfully parsed.
+The parsing code will always make a parse pass along any route it encounters, regardless of whether all inbound routes to its source step have been successfully parsed.
+This leads to a distinction between a route having been subject to a parse pass and a route being successfully parsed.

 ### Visualising a work package